 Figure 4 illustrates the concentrations of U and Th in goethites from various weathering environments worldwide.
 The protracted leaching process within long-lived duricrusts enriches surface goethites in Al and Th.
-This feature is particularly evident in samples from lateritized BIFs (Fig. 4e), and in-Goethites goethites from duricrusts overlying duricrusts on lateritized igneous rocks-(Fig. 4cd) show similar enrichment.
-On the other handIn contrast, there is an apparent coenrichment in U and Th appear co-enriched in CID goethites (Fig. 4b; results from only one CID sample).
+This feature is particularly evident in samples from lateritized BIFs (Fig. 4e).
+Goethites from duricrusts on lateritized igneous rocks (Fig. 4d) show similar enrichment.
+On the other hand, there is an apparent co-enrichment in U and Th in CID goethites (Fig. 4b; results from only one CID sample).
 Colloform goethites from weathered massive sulfide deposits often contain hundreds to thousands of ppm U but very little Th (Fig. 4a).
 Similarly to cangas, duricrusts blanketing massive sulfide deposits also contain goethites enriched in Th (Monteiro et al., 2018a).
 Commonly, goethites contain less than 50 ppm U, except for those from weathered IOCG deposits, lateritized alkaline-carbonatite complexes (ACC) and some continental sediments (Fig. 4a, c, g).
-Most gGoethites from lateritized ACC plot within one of two distinct groups (show trends similar to those of other igneous rocks (Fig. 4c), but absolute U and Th concentrations are higher U-rich/Th-poor or U-poor/Th-rich); a few goethites plot in-between (Fig. 4c4d).
+Most goethites from lateritized ACC plot within one of two distinct groups (U-rich/Th-poor or U-poor/Th-rich); a few goethites plot in-between (Fig. 4c).
 Goethites from quartzite karsts (Fig. 4f) consistently show higher concentrations of Th, while dolostone karst shows the opposite trend (high U).
 Lateritized continental sediments (Fig. 4g) contain the highest Th contents of all goethites (up to ~765 ppm).
 These high Th contents reveal the presence of detrital Th minerals (e.g., monazite or thorite) in the sedimentary units and attest to the conservative behavior of Th with respect to U during in situ weathering (partial or complete dissolution) of detrital phases.
 An extreme example of U- and Th-poor goethite is the fossilized tree trunk from the Springsure Coal deposit (Fig. 4i), Queensland, which shows concentrations ≤ 0.8 ppm.